Introduction to Beech Mushrooms

-These mushrooms actually quite good on their own: simply toss a handful of beech mushrooms in some butter, spiced with salt and pepper over medium-low heat.
+These mushrooms actually quite good on their own: simply toss a handful of beech mushrooms into some butter or olive oil, spiced with salt and pepper over medium-low heat.
 You can add a little parsley if you’re feeling extra fancy before drizzling them over a pan-fried steak or flame-grilled fish.

 Beech Mushrooms — Where to Find Them

-Beech mushrooms are no doubt the most popular mushroom varieties in China and Japan, where they are known as Shimieji.
-They are wild and often found growing on decaying Beech trees – hence their name.
-You may also find them growing out of cracks on cottonwoods and elms in a multi-headed mass.
+Beech mushrooms are perhaps the most popular mushroom variety in China and Japan, where they are known as Shimieji.
+They are fairly common in the wild and often found growing on decaying Beech trees – hence their name.
+You may also find these wild mushrooms growing out of cracks in cottonwoods and elms in a multi-headed mass.

 They have small round mushroom caps that take on a mottled brown color or pure white depending on the specific variety.
-Every part of it is edible except for the base of the cluster.
+Every part of this mushroom is edible except for the base of the cluster.
 They have a crunchy texture with a savory umami mushroom-like flavor with a nutty and slightly buttery and nutty flavor when cooked.
 It’s no wonder so many people love these flavorful mushrooms!

-While Beech mushrooms don’t typically grow wild in the US, growers do cultivate them in temperate regions of the country.
+While these mushrooms don’t typically grow wild in the US, growers do cultivate them in temperate regions of the country.

-Your best bet would be to purchase this edible mushroom at your local specialty grocery store.
+Your best bet would be to purchase this delicious edible mushroom at your local specialty grocery store.
 An Asian food store would be a great place to start.
 Pick the ones that look dry and feel firm.
-Steer clear of a beech mushroom that looks slimy or soggy.
+Steer clear of ones that look slimy or soggy.
 Other than aesthetics, there is no difference between brown beech mushrooms and white beech mushrooms.

 How to Store, Clean, and Cook Beech Mushrooms